-This delicious, hearty seed bread is easy to make with simple ingredients and completely vegan, oil-free, gluten-free, grain-free, sugar-free and keto-friendly!
+This delicious, hearty seed bread is easy to make with simple ingredients and is vegan, oil-free, gluten-free, grain-free, sugar-free and keto-friendly!

-This yummy, hearty and nutritious multi seed loaf makes a wonderful breakfast or healthy snack.
-It takes a while to bake but just minutes to prep, in one bowl for less mess!
+This yummy, hearty and nutritious seed bread makes a wonderful breakfast or healthy snack and takes just minutes to prep, all in one bowl.

 What is seed bread?